South Bristol Amateur Radio Club

 The number of recorded QSOs ranged from 18 to 257 with an average of 109.
 Our recorded 173 is 59% above this average continuing and improving on the trend shown in 2010.

 The total points scored ranged from 4,340 to 59,181 with an average of 22,971.
-Our recorded 32,668 is 42% above this avaerage continuing and improving on the trend shown in 2010.
+Our recorded 32,668 is 42% above this average continuing and improving on the trend shown in 2010.

 On 70cm we claimed 23 QSO and a total points haul of 3,627.
-Our ajudicated performance was judged to be 11 QSO and 1,578.
+Our adjudicated performance was judged to be 11 QSO and 1,578.
 We lost 12 QSO (52.2%) and 2,049 points (56.5%), our best DX into the Netherlands was not confirmed, being replaced with a contact in Scotland at 389km.

 The resulting average points per QSO becomes 143.5 compared to our initial estimate of 157.7.
 As with the 2m log the limited change in points per QSO indicates a more or less random distribution of errors throughout the log.

-Looking at our ajudication log for 70cm there are 10 errors listed so the bulk of our loss came from our own performance and not from errors at the other end of the QSO.
+Looking at our adjudication log for 70cm there are 10 errors listed so the bulk of our loss came from our own performance and not from errors at the other end of the QSO.

 There are some very definite patterns emerging from this error list, as follows: